MichelleFn/datamining/README.md

-# Datamining from Airbnb data
+# Datamining from Airbnb database
 This project aims to predict apartement prices using a Regression and Classification model.